sage-code/maj/case.md

 Maj can be spoken in public but nobody will understand you. especially if you are in China, Russia or Africa, but if you are on America or Australia or Europe some words could sound familiar.

-Maj is designed to be learn quickly and effortless.
-It is for software developers from diverse countries to be able to work together in a large team even if they do not know English at all.

 # but how

 We shorten the words to reduce cost of pronunciation.
 So Maj can be faster and efficient.

 **design:**

-* Maj re-purpose some redundant letters: { K, Q, X, Y },
+* Maj re-purpose some redundant letters: { K, Q, X, Y };
-* Maj do not use cedilla letters: Franch, Romanian or German,
+* Maj do not use cedilla letters: Franch, Romanian or German;
-* Maj is using root words and avoid composite long words,
+* Maj is using root words and avoid composite long words;
-* Maj is using simple grammar rules to reduce complexity,
+* Maj is using simple grammar rules to reduce complexity;
-* Maj has a reduced numbers of sounds easy to produce,
+* Maj has a reduced numbers of sounds easy to produce;
-* Maj will have a reduced vocabulary under 1000 root words,
+* Maj will have a reduced vocabulary under 1000 root words;

 **rules:**